modular-ml/wrapyfi/docs/evaluation.md

 Tests conducted using pandas version 1 with a NumPy backend
 ```

-Compared to NumPy, pandas provides a wealth of tools for statistical analysis and data filtration,
-making it the better option when data management is prioritized.
-In terms of optimality, NumPy uses C arrays compared to
-pandas native Python objects, giving NumPy a significant boost in encoding and decoding performance.
+Compared to NumPy, pandas provides more tools for statistical analysis and data filtration, making it the better option when data management is prioritized.
+However, given that pandas relies on NumPy or pyArrow as a backend, the latency of encoding and decoding its data types is limited by that of the backend's.
+Additionally, the data structure of pandas objects have to be encoded, adding to the overhead.

 ## Running the Benchmarks